thephez/readme-dash-core/export/core-guide-dash-features-masternode-quorums.md

 # LLMQ Signing Session

 The following table details the data flow of P2P messages exchanged during an LLMQ signing session.
 These sessions take advantage of BLS threshold signatures to enable quorums to sign arbitrary messages.
-For example, Dash Core 0.14 uses this capability to create the quorum signature found in the [`clsig` message](core-ref-p2p-network-instantsend-messages#section-clsig) that enables ChainLocks.
+For example, Dash Core 0.14 uses this capability to create the quorum signature found in the [`clsig` message](core-ref-p2p-network-instantsend-messages#section-clsig) that enables <<glossary:ChainLocks>>.

 Please read [DIP7 LLMQ Signing Requests / Sessions](https://github.com/dashpay/dips/blob/master/dip-0007.md) for additional details.